haberdashPI/TimedPlayback.jl/docs/src/stimulus.md

 play(sound3,time=sound3_time)
 ```

-TimedSound will carefully track the actually time the sound was played and issue a warning if need be.
+TimedSound will carefully track the actual time the sound was played and issue a warning if need be.

 # Streams